qBioTurin/SIR/ReadME.md

     example is given by *FunctionSensitivity.R*, where three functions are implemented: *init\_generation*, *target*, and *mse*.
     *init\_generation* introduced in *FunctionsSensitivity\_list.csv*
-    file is defined in order to sample the initial number of susceptible between *min\_init* and *max\_init*, and fixing the number of infected and recovered to 1 and 0 respectively.
+    file is defined to sample the initial number of susceptible between *min\_init* and *max\_init*, and fixing the number of infected and recovered to 1 and 0 respectively.